Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 Amanuensis, Reader and prompter General Information:

-• The use of an Amanuensis, Reader or Prompter will entitle the student to extra time (usually 25%) in an examination.
+• The use of an Amanuensis, Reader or Prompter will entitle the student to extra time (usually 25%) in an examination or in-class test.

-• Students may provide the Amanuensis or Reader with a list of subject-specific terminology or names prior to the exam (where this does not compromise the assessment criteria).
+• Students may provide the Amanuensis or Reader with a list of subject-specific terminology or names prior to the exam or in-class test (where this does not compromise the competence standards).

-• The student and Amanuensis or Reader will be encouraged to have a practice session and/or a discussion prior to the start of the examination about the format of the examination and clarify any instructions about layout and dictation.
+• The student and the exam support worker will have be encouraged to have a practice session and/or a discussion prior to the start of the examination a discussion prior to the start of the exam or in-class test to agree on how to provide and manage the support.

-• During the exam, the Amanuensis, Reader or prompter may not provide any factual help or indicate by any word or action that the student has made a mistake.
+• During the exam or in-class test, the Amanuensis, Reader or prompter may not provide any factual help or indicate by any word or action that the student has made a mistake.

 Reader: